 Here is a simple view of the Error Log after the errors have been parsed out:

-This tip was first written in 2007 and after reviewing the tip to see if it was still relevant, I thought of a much simpler way of doing this using just T-SQL.
+This tip was first written in 2007 and after reviewing the tip, it still works with the latest version of SQL Server.

 Here is the script.
 The only thing you need to change is the error log number you want to pass to sp_readerrorlog (see the comment in the code).
 This will produce the output as shown in the above image.

 DROP TABLE IF EXISTS #errorLog; -- this is new syntax in SQL 2016 and later CREATE TABLE #errorLog (LogDate DATETIME, ProcessInfo VARCHAR(64), [Text] VARCHAR(MAX)); INSERT INTO #errorLog EXEC sp_readerrorlog 6 -- specify the log number or use nothing for active error log SELECT * FROM #errorLog a WHERE EXISTS (SELECT * FROM #errorLog b WHERE [Text] like 'Error:%' AND a.LogDate = b.LogDate AND a.ProcessInfo = b.ProcessInfo)

 To figure out the error log number to use, you can look at the error logs in SSMS as shown below.
 The current log does not have a number, but each of the archives has a number associated with the archive, so for the above code either use one of these numbers to read that log or use no number to read the current error log.

 Also, if you use an error log number that does not exist, you will get an error message.

 If you want to read through all error logs, take a look at this tip Search multiple SQL Server Error Logs at the same time.
 You can combine the above with the code in that tip to search for all errors.

 - That's all there is to it.
 Hopefully you will find this to be useful.

 - This has been tested with SQL 2000 thru SQL 2019